 In most situations, jump-starting the car won’t do anything.
-If your battery is in a good working condition, it should normally be able to supply the starter with enough current to make the car start.
-But, as nothing is ever set in stone in the world of auto mechanics, supplying the starter with a surge of current coming from a bigger battery or a portable jump-starter can help the armature overcome a dead spot and give it a big enough push to make it spin a little.
+If your battery is in good working condition, it should normally be able to supply the starter with enough current to make the car start.
+But, nothing is ever set in stone in the world of auto mechanics.
+Supplying the starter with a surge of current coming from a bigger battery or a portable jump-starter can help the armature overcome a dead spot.
+It can give it a big enough push to make it spin a little.
 It never hurts to try.

 Bypass the starter relay

 A trick that also used to work well with older cars or any other car where the starter is accessible is the screwdriver trick.
 Simply put, to overcome and bypass a faulty starter relay or ignition switch, you can touch both the positive starter terminal and the solenoid terminal on the starter using a big screwdriver.

 Because the starter terminal is always connected directly to the battery positive terminal, this will bypass the starter relay.
 It will send a direct 12V current to the starter’s solenoid, closing the starting system circuit’s loop and start the car at the same time.

 If all else fails, and you are lucky enough to own a vehicle with a manual transmission, you can always try to push start it.
 Simply turn the key to the RUN position.
 Then, put the car in first or second gear and hold the clutch while someone else is pushing the vehicle.

 When the vehicle reaches 5-10mph or so, quickly release the clutch to make the engine rotate and fire.
 This is enough to get the car running.
 Don’t let it stall after that or you’ll have to push start it again.